Frequently Asked Questions

 Groups receive airfare subsidies depending on their region of departure.

 Rates are subject to change.

-The students participants list needs to be turned in online and be included in the hardcopy of the application.
+The students participants list needs to be turned in online.

-The schedule of your trip needs to be included in the hardcopy.
-It will help us check if you are within the guidelines of at least 16 days (incl. travel days) and of which at least 10 days are spent in school or with school related activities.
+The schedule of your trip will help us check if you are within the guidelines of at least 14 days (incl. travel days) and of which at least 5 days are spent in school or with school related activities.